masif2002/google-cloud-digital-leader-notes/notes.md

 ![](img/olap.png)
 * **BigQuery** is GCP managed service for OLAP that handles petabytes of data
 * Apart from BigQuery storing structured data (in rows N columns), it can also store data in unstructured format
+* With the **on-demand pricing model** in BigQuery, you are charged for the number of bytes processed by each query.
+* BigQuery Monthly and Annual **reservations** can be used to provide guaranteed capacity for workloads with SLAs.
+This is also known as Flat Rate Pricing
+* BigQuery **Flex slots** are a good way to test how your workloads perform with flat-rate billing, before purchasing a longer-term commitment.
+They are also useful for handling cyclical or seasonal demand, or for high-load events such as tax season.
+* The first 1 TB of query data processed per month is free in BigQuery
 ![](img/bigquery.png)
 ## NoSQL Databases
 ![](img/nosql-db.png)